AWINAS-KANNAN-2719/UrlShortnerAppUI/README.md

    * http://localhost:3000/
    * Click in Create new shorten url button
    * Enter URL in New Url test box
-   * Click Add new Url Button to create a new short url
+   * Click Create to create a new short url

    Result :
    For the original url , new short url will be created and displayed in the page